PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 ClickHouse’s columnar layout – which flips rows and columns in storage relative to a MySQL database – makes aggregations efficient.

 ![ClickHouse’s biggest magic trick really comes down to swapping rows and columns ](../images/blog/clickhouse-vs-elastic/row-vs-column-database.png)
-<caption>ClickHouse’s biggest magic trick really comes down to swapping rows and columns</caption>
+<Caption>ClickHouse’s biggest magic trick really comes down to swapping rows and columns</Caption>

 When databases physically access data, they scan data row-by-row.
 By extension, if an analyst is trying to calculate the average value of bank account balances in a PostgreSQL database, they would need to access **every** bank account row.
 Alone, that would probably blow out memory.
 But in ClickHouse, the same analyst would only need to access **one** (physical) row of data – the bank balance one – and collapse it into an average.